 This afternoon had some more fantastic roads but also some heavy traffic.
 I had a couple of sightseeing spots to show the group around a lake with traditional boats.

 Day five we turned south and the ride leader took us off looking for some caves.
-We all stopped for a break and check directions and I went to take some photos with Philipp from Austria and we got separated from the group.
-No problems as being Mr. solo rider I had my GPS with every days route just in case I decided I wanted to ride my own pace anytime.
+At a break Philipp from Austria and myself got separated from the group.
+No problems as being Mr. solo rider I had my GPS with every days route just in case I decided I wanted to ride on my own.

-Off the bikes the fun continued as the day’s leader also got to pick the place to eat or call on help from the group which had some guys familiar with Thailand.
-Previously we had been eating out in restaurants but we also got to do what I prefer which is eat in the markets.
+Off the bikes the fun continued as the day’s leader also got to pick the place to eat.
+Previously we had been eating out in restaurants but tonight we got to do what I prefer which is eat in the markets.
 Not only is it far cheaper you get excellent food and why eat inside when it is warm and pleasant out.
 Sitting around drinking beer in a regional Thai town under the stars on a warm night was perfect to me.
 Back in Japan it was freezing cold and snowing.
 This days route.

 Day six I had some of the most amazing riding on roads that totally surprised me.
 The night before last I met a British chap in a bar who was a rider and indeed someone who had ridden most of Thailand where he has been living the last 13 years.
 I asked him his top 3 roads and two of which I had ridden before.
-In reverse order the famous 1148 the lies between Chiang Rai and Nan which is superb.
-Also the incredible 1081 that runs north of Nan (or I think this was his number 2 as lots of great roads there) but his number one was where I was heading today.
+In reverse order the famous 1148 the lies between Chiang Rai and Nan, the incredible 1081 that runs north of Nan and his number one was where I was heading today.
 Route 12 that runs across from Khon Kaen to Phitsanulok.